 What We All Learned From This Experience

 Looking back at the start of this whole experience, I realize that I was just as skeptical as most people with regards to a successful treatment that costs only a few dollars, not to mention one that is sitting in my kitchen pantry!
-I completely understand why a simple solution like baking soda and coconut oil would be cast aside in favor of a more ‘sophisticated’ treatment.
+I completely understand why a simple solution like baking soda and coconut oil would be cast aside in favour of a more ‘sophisticated’ treatment.

 While I am by no means completely against mainstream or allopathic medicine, it is my opinion that we have been heavily conditioned by the medical industry to believe that we have absolutely no power over our own physical and mental health, and that the solutions and cures to our ailments lie far beyond our reach; that only a large sum of money can buy a cure.

-My hope is that people who are going through a similar experience can come to understand the power is in their hands to heal themselves.
-No one is going to spoon-feed us the truth about how we can heal using simple and affordable methods – especially not the medical industry.
+My hope is that people who are going through a similar experience can come to understand that the power is in their hands to heal themselves.
+No one is going to spoon-feed us the truth about how we can heal using simple and affordable methods — especially not the medical industry.
 We must do our own research and reclaim our healing power.

 ****UPDATE July 5, 2014****